Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 Amazon US

-Amazon rolled out a PS5 restock across its various regions this week, and gave no advance warning.
+Amazon rolled out a PS5 restock across its various regions last week, with gave no advance warning.
 The retailer undoubtedly received a large number of the system, so keep an eye on it as we enter the Christmas shopping season.
 View Deal

 Best Buy